Color quantization: K-means

+Other methods

+A number of other much less frequently used methods have been invented that use fairly different approaches.

-The high-quality but slow NeuQuant algorithm reduces images to 256 colors by training a Kohonen neural network "which self-organises through learning to match the distribution of colours in an input image.
+The high-quality but slow NeuQuant algorithm reduces images to 256 colors by training a self-organizing map (SOM) "which self-organises through learning to match the distribution of colours in an input image.
 Taking the position in RGB-space of each neuron gives a high-quality colour map in which adjacent colours are similar."
 It is particularly advantageous for images with gradients.
+(The SOM acts as a neural network that performs data clustering.)